acf-quizbowl/acf-quizbowl.github.io/guidelines/hosting-guidelines.md

 Failing to properly award titles and trophies according to ACF's [finals procedures](/formats#finals-procedures), including Undergraduate and/or Division II, will incur a penalty (see [Penalties](#penalties-for-egregious-hosting-violations)).

+Hosts of online tournaments are not required to award trophies due to the costly expenses of shipping.

 ### Book prizes
 At minimum, book prizes should be awarded to the members of the top two overall teams and the top four individual scorers.
 Inexpensive used books are perfectly acceptable.
 For tournaments with more than ten teams, it is preferred that at least the top eight individual scorers receive book prizes.
 If the field composition merits awarding Undergraduate and/or Division II trophies (see [above](#trophies)), the top four Undergraduate and/or Division II scorers should also receive book prizes.